Home loans for over 55s

 If you’re aged 55 or over you may still be able to get a home loan.
 We explore how.

-If you’re 55 or older and looking for a home loan, there are options that may be available to you, so long as you can convince a lender you can make the repayments.
+If you’re 55 or older and looking for a home loan (or seeking to refinance your existing home), there are options available to you—so long as you can show a lender you can make the repayments.
 The aim is to make sure you don’t take on a loan you can’t afford, and can’t pay back.

-But just like any potential homeowner, a lender will want to know that you have the means to service the home loan.
-That means you may face more of a challenge than a younger person, though Otto Dargan, the Managing Director of Home Loan Experts, told Canstar that lenders are not allowed to discriminate against age.
+Just like any other prospective borrower, a lender will want to know that you have the means to service the home loan.
+Over-55s may face more of a challenge than younger borrowers, though Otto Dargan, Managing Director of Home Loan Experts, told Canstar that lenders are not allowed to discriminate on the basis of age.

 How to get a home loan if I’m 55 or over